GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 # Key Techniques & Findings

-Initial Access: Achieved via Apache Tomcat Manager (port 8180), using default credentials and exploiting the tomcat_mgr_upload vulnerability.
+Initial Access: Achieved via Backdoor Command Execution, using the exploit exploit/unix/ftp/vsftpd_234_backdoor.

-Privilege Escalation: Local privilege escalation was performed by abusing a misconfigured find binary with SUID permissions, granting root access.
+Privilege Escalation: Local privilege escalation was performed by abusing a misconfigured

 # Credential Discovery:
 Multiple sensitive credentials were discovered in plaintext and via tools like linPEAS, Mimikatz, and keytabextract.